Solver-in-the-Loop joint operator learning: fractional Laplace-Beltrami features for interface reconstruction: Appendix

 The next stage is matrix assembly, and we need to compute

-In terms of tensors, \eqref{intgrand} requires the production of the tensor $\bPhi_{nqkd}$ and itself, where the Einstein summation is taken along the $d$-axis and a $w_q$-weighted inner product is taken along the $q$-axis.
-This procedure is implemented in the \textbf{Integrator} object from the \textbf{FEM} module, which outputs a tensor shaped $[N, K, K]$.
-By the mapping from local degrees of freedom (DoFs) to global DoFs provided by the \textbf{FunctionSpace} module, the \textbf{Form} object from the \textbf{FEM} module manages to assembly the global sparse matrix.
-See Figure \ref{fig:tensor_mat} for the illustration of this whole process.
-Here, we notice that \verb|einsum| is the major tool used in the \textbf{Integrator} object, which offers convenient access to a wide range of tensor operations in a compact and readable manner, particularly for higher-dimensional tensors and multiple inputs.
-The \textbf{COOTensor} class is our FEALPy implementation of the COO(rdinate) sparse format, which supports multiple tensor computing backends and it will be discussed in the next subsection.
+In terms of tensors, computing \eqref{intgrand} involves the contraction of tensor $\bPhi_{nqkd}$ and itself to output a tensor shaped $[N, K, K]$, where the summation is taken along both the $d$-axis (physical dimension), and a $w_q$-weighted inner product is taken along the $q$-axis (number of quadrature points).
+This procedure is implemented in the \texttt{Integrator} class from the \texttt{FEM} module.
+By the mapping from local degrees of freedom (DoFs) to global DoFs provided by the \texttt{FunctionSpace} module, the \texttt{Form} class from the \texttt{FEM} module manages to assembly the global sparse matrix.
+See Fig. \ref{fig:tensor_mat} for the illustration.
+In this process, we rely on a fast and optimized implementation of \texttt{einsum} in PyTorch, as well as other backends, to be the major tool used in the \texttt{Integrator} class. \texttt{einsum} offers convenient access to a wide range of tensor operations in a compact and readable manner, particularly for higher-dimensional tensors and multiple inputs.
+The \texttt{COOTensor} class is our FEALPy implementation of the coordinate sparse format, which supports multiple tensor computing backends, and it will be discussed in the next subsection.
 In matrix assembly, they will be converted to the Compressed Sparse Row (CSR) format by default, which is more commonly used in numerical linear algebra packages such as numpy.

+We employ the techniques discussed above to update FEALPy on multiple tensor computing backends.
+Our goal is to design such an FEM module that incorporates the three important features: AD, tensorized computation taking full advantage of CUDA, and batched computation of PDEs.
+The traditional way of looping through elements/vertices with conditionals on indices will break the AD.
+A native and backend-agnostic implementation (e.g., the Einstein sum is called as \texttt{bm.einsum}) in support multiple backends help avoid the data format conversions (e.g., between \texttt{np.ndarray} and \texttt{torch.Tensor}, the procedure of which needs manually pass the AD's values).
+Most importantly, the tensorized assembly avoids the computation of geometry-hard-coded derivatives for different finite element shape functions, which yet again will break AD.
+LA-FEM is implemented in FEALPy with these potential behavior-broken software designs in mind.
+We defer further details at the software design level to the next subsection.